braze-inc/braze-docs/_docs/_hidden/private_betas/canvas_triggered_iams.md

 {% tabs %}
   {% tab Promotional %}

 Promotions, coupons, and sales often have hard expiration dates.
 The following Canvas should alert your users at the most opportune times that there is a promotion they may use, and perhaps influence a purchase.
-This promotion expires on February 28, 2019, at 11:15 am in the company's time zone.
+This promotion expires on February 28, 2019, at 11:15 am in your company's time zone.

 <style type="text/css">
 .tg td{word-break:normal;}